 Plan for Concentration

-Meet with Concentration Advisor by May 1st of G1
+Meet with the Concentration Advisor by May 1st of G1

 Submit Plan for Concentration by June 1st of G1

-By May 1st of G1 the student should have chosen and met with a Concentration Advisor to help them craft a coordinated set of coursework, research, and independent study in a specific research area to be tested in the Oral Qualifying Exam.
+In Spring of the G1 year, each student chooses a Concentration Advisor to help them craft a coordinated set of coursework, research, and independent study in a specific research area to be tested in the Qualifying Exam.
 The Concentration Advisor typically also serves as Chair of the Qualifying Exam Committee.
-Due to this the concentration advisor can not be the student's PI.
+Due to this, the Concentration Advisor cannot be the student's Dissertation Advisor.

-The Concentration Advisor and other advisors (e.g. academic, research, etc.) will help the student select elective coursework .
-The electives should be completed by the end of G2.
+The Concentration Advisor and other advisors (e.g. academic, research, etc.) will help the student select elective coursework.
 The combination of coursework and research must lead to the student mastering a significant accomplishment in an academic area.
-As the student progresses in research and masters fundamentals, the Oral Qualifying Exam tests concepts in the concentration area.
+As the student progresses in research and masters fundamentals, the Qualifying Exam tests concepts in the concentration area.

 Concentration Advisors and their areas of expertise are: